kosperera/vanilla-js-snippets/README.md

 [<img align="right" alt="JavaScript" width="128rem" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/javascript/javascript.png"  />][all-things-js]

-I'm a huge nerd :nerd_face: of [vanilla javascript][all-things-js] (JS).
+I'm a huge nerd :nerd_face: of [vanilla javascript (JS)][all-things-js].
 This repository serves as a library of helper functions and boilerplate code written with native javascript and browser APIs instead of major frameworks and libraries.

 ### On this repo